Updates as of March 1

 For many people with disabilities, a sense of isolation can already be a part of daily life.
 COVID-19 has only exacerbated their sense of social isolation.
 Many organizations that serve the community have either been forced to cut staff or are still trying to navigate how they can serve their clients while keeping everyone safe.

-Ability Camps being planned for the Spring.
-We have begun having conversations with some of our camp partners to determine the feasibility of hosting socially distant Ability Camps this Spring.
-More information will be provided as details are ironed out with these camp partners.
-If your chapter is interested is attending an Ability Camp, please contact your Regional Director.
+Ability Camps postponed for the Spring.
+While we have had some conversations with a few of our camp partners, we have decided to postponed all Ability Camps for the Spring.
+If your chapter is interested is helping to organize an Ability Camp for the fall, please contact your Regional Director.

 For chapters that have local volunteer relationships, we encourage you to work with your organizations to identify opportunities to continue to serve.
 Should the organization not already have plans for safe social interaction, we encourage you to plan virtual friendship visits.
 See our Best Practices Guide for sample virtual friendship visit resources for ideas and direction.
 If you need guidance or need to leverage Ability Experience’s technological platforms to host virtual events, contact your regional director.

 For chapters without local volunteer relationships, we are offering recurring virtual friendship visits with our partner organizations throughout the fall.
 All students and alumni are encouraged to participate in our virtual bingo, karaoke, campfires and dance parties.
 Visit our friendship visits page to find upcoming events and reserve a spot for your chapter.

 While many chapters typically host in-person fundraising events each year, there continue to be many restrictions and uncertainty due to COVID-19 that make it more difficult than ever to host a traditional fundraiser.
 We continue to encourage all chapters to avoid planning large fundraising events especially those with upfront costs that would result in a loss of funds should the event be cancelled.